cloudflare/cloudflare-docs/content/radar/get-started/making-comparisons.md

 name=tonga_outage&dateStart=2022-01-15T02%3A00%3A00Z&&dateEnd=2022-01-15T05%3A00%3A00Z&location=TO
 `

-We also asked for an [aggregation interval](/radar/concepts/aggregation-intervals) of 1 hour (`aggInterval=1h`), so that all results could be placed here (both `format` and `aggInterval` are not arrays and apply globally to all series in the request).
+We also asked for an [aggregation interval](/radar/concepts/aggregation-intervals) of 1 hour (`aggInterval=1h`), so that all results could be placed here (both `format` and `aggInterval` are not arrays, as specified in the [API reference](https://api.cloudflare.com/#radar-netflows-get-netflow-time-series), and apply globally to all series in the request).

 Inside the `result` property, you should see something like this: